The Gods Must Be Crazy: Plot

-In the fictitious neighboring state of Biryani, a band of fugitive guerrillas led by Sam Boga, have killed three cabinet members and injured two others in an attempt on the president's life, sending the military in hot pursuit.
+In the fictitious neighbouring state of Biryani, a band of fugitive guerrillas, led by Sam Boga, have killed three cabinet members and injured two others in an attempt on the president's life, sending the military in hot pursuit.

 On his trek to dispose of the cursed Coke bottle, Xi finds a herd of goats and shoots one with a tranquilizer arrow, planning to eat it.
 The goatherd has him arrested, and he is sentenced to 3 months in jail.
 M'pudi, who once lived with the San and can speak their language, considers the verdict harsh.
 He and Andrew arrange to hire Xi as a tracker for the remainder of his sentence in lieu of prison time.

 Meanwhile, the guerrillas invade Kate's school, taking her and the students hostages as they make their escape to a neighbouring country.
-Andrew, M'pudi and Xi, immersed in their fieldwork, find that they are along the terrorists' and children's path and concoct a plan.
+Andrew, M'pudi and Xi, immersed in their fieldwork, find themselves along the terrorists' and children's path and concoct a plan.
 Xi, who is small in stature, slips among the children with a brief note for Kate.
-Xi uses makeshift tranquilizer darts to immobilize six of the eight guerrillas, allowing Kate and the children to confiscate the guerillas' firearms.
+Xi uses makeshift tranquilizer darts to immobilize six of the eight guerrillas, allowing Kate and the children to confiscate their firearms.
 Andrew and M'pudi apprehend the remaining two guerrillas.
 Hind arrives and takes Kate and the children away, taking credit for the rescue that Andrew, M'pudi and Xi had planned and executed.

-Later, with Xi's term over, Andrew pays his wages and sends him on his way.
+Later, with Xi's prison term over, Andrew pays his wages and sends him on his way.
 Having no use for money, Xi discards it.
-At M'pudi's counseling, Andrew visits Kate to explain his “interesting psychological phenomenon” of awkwardness around women, but in the process repeatedly knocks over the table and utensils that Kate is setting.
+With M'pudi's counselling, Andrew visits Kate to explain his "interesting psychological phenomenon" of awkwardness around women, but in the process repeatedly knocks over the table and utensils that Kate is setting.
 Kate finds his efforts endearing and kisses Andrew.

 Xi eventually arrives at the top of a cliff with a solid layer of low-lying clouds obscuring the landscape below.
 Convinced that he has reached the edge of the world, he throws the bottle off the cliff and returns to his family.